Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Optimal Sampling policy

-As a result, we can use a low complexity algorithm such as bisection search and fixed-point iterations to obtain the optimal objective value $p_{\text{opt}}$.
-The bisection search approach to solving $p_{\text{opt}}$ is illustrated in Algorithm 1.

-According to Theorem \ref{theorem1}, when the forward channel is reliable, i.e., $M_i=1$ or $\alpha=0$ for all $i$, then the result reduces to the study in \cite{tsai2020age}.
-Note that when $M_i=1$, Assumption \ref{ass1} is negligible.
-Further, when $M_i=1$, we extends \cite{tsai2020age} in two folds: (i) The age penalty $p(\cdot)$ is allowed to be negative or discontinuous. (ii) The channel delays $Y_{i,1}, X_{i,1}$ have a finite expectation and do not need to be bounded.
-When $M_i=1$, and there is no backward delay ($X_{i,1}=0$), our result reduces to \cite[Theorem 1]{sun2019sampling}.

-One common sampling policy is the zero-wait policy, which samples the packet once it receives the feedback, i.e., $Z_{i,j} = 0$ for all $(i,j)$.
+One common sampling policy is the zero-wait policy, which samples the packet once it receives the feedback, i.e., $Z_{i,j} = 0$ for all $(i,j)$ \cite{yates2021age}.
 The zero-wait policy maximizes the throughput and minimizes the delay.
 However, by Theorem \ref{theorem1}, the zero-wait policy may be suboptimal on age.
-The following result provides the necessary and sufficient condition when the zero-wait policy is optimal. \ifreport \else We get \fi \begin{corollary} If $p(\cdot)$ is non-decreasing, the $Y_{i,j}$'s, $X_{i,j}$'s are i.i.d., mutually independent, and $\mathbb{E}[Y_{i,j}]<\infty$, and Assumption \ref{ass1} follows, then the zero-wait policy is optimal if and only if
+The following result provides the necessary and sufficient condition when the zero-wait policy is optimal. \begin{corollary} If $f_{\text{max}}=\infty$, $p(\cdot)$ is non-decreasing, the $Y_{i,j}$'s are i.i.d. with finite mean $\mathbb{E}[Y_{i,j}]<\infty$, the $X_{i,j}$'s are i.i.d. with finite mean $\mathbb{E}[X_{i,j}]<\infty$, the $Y_{i,j}$'s and the $X_{i,j}$'s are mutually independent, and Assumption \ref{ass1} holds, then the zero-wait policy is optimal if and only if